 1. Your air temperature is much higher making it totally safe to breathe much more air.
 There may be even some additional benefits due to increased temperature of inhaled air leading to improved blood circulation (perfusion) of airways.

-2. Greatly increased air ventilation (one can have up to 30-60 L per minute during these sessions or more) delivers much more essential oils, while the vapor will be able to reach deeper parts of the lungs, and possibly even alveoli.
+2. Greatly increased air ventilation (one can have up to 30-60 L per minute during these sessions or more) delivers much more essential oils, while the vapor will be able to reach deeper parts of the lungs and possibly even alveoli.

 An additional advantage of this technique is that this ultimate natural home remedy can be used even immediately after meals.
-Just be careful to avoid CO2 increase in your lungs if you have food in the stomach.
+Just be careful to avoid the CO2 increase in your lungs if you have food in the stomach.
 Make sure that air exchange is sufficient enough to prevent relative hypercapnia by adjusting the size of gaps and degree of air exchange.
 At the same time, always start with gentle inhalations and exhalations to make sure that you do not produce more irritation due to friction created by the air flow.
 Then gradually increase intensity and minute ventilation.
-Your goal is to avoid itching in the throat and coughing, while providing higher concentration of essential oils into deeper parts of the lungs.
-A single session can last from 5 up to 15 minutes.
-You can practice such sessions 3-7 times per day for more effective elimination of your chest infection.
+Your goal is to avoid itching in the throat and coughing while providing a higher concentration of essential oils into deeper parts of the lungs.
+A single session can last from 5 to 15 minutes.
+You can practice such sessions 3-7 times per day for the more effective elimination of your chest infection.

 Which oils to use

-Among various essential oils, eucaliptus oil is a known powerful remedy against numerous germs (see this clinical study).
+Among various essential oils, eucalyptus oil is a known powerful remedy against numerous germs (see this clinical study).
 Eucalyptus is often used with other oils, such as peppermint and bergamot, to produce the synergetic effect.
 Basil and rosemary essential oils also showed strong effects against numerous pathogenic strains.

-Other popular oils include eucalyptus radiata, peppermint, lavender, benzoin, clove, marjoram, tea tree, thyme, anise, pine needle, cedarwood myrtle, ravensara, thyme linalool, and frankincense.
+Other popular oils include eucalyptus radiata, lavender, benzoin, clove, marjoram, tea tree, thyme, anise, pine needle, cedarwood myrtle, ravensara, thyme linalool, and frankincense.

-Tea tree oil has strong effects, but be careful and avoid too much of it due to suggested toxicity of large doses.
+Tea tree oil has strong effects, but be careful and avoid too much of it due to the suggested toxicity of large doses.